Nippon Steel to appeal S.Korea ruling allowing seizure of assets

-TOKYO, Aug 4 (Reuters) - Japan's Nippon Steel Corp 5401.T said on Tuesday it will appeal a South Korean court ruling that allows for the company's assets in that country to be seized and sold as compensation for forced wartime labour.
+TOKYO, Aug 4 (Reuters) - Japan's Nippon Steel Corp 5401.T said on Tuesday it will appeal a South Korean court ruling that allows for a seizure of its assets - the latest development in a case that has inflamed tensions between Tokyo and Seoul.

-The ruling followed a South Korean Supreme Court decision in 2018 that Nippon Steel should pay 100 million won ($83,836.35) to each of four South Koreans as compensation for forced labor during World War II.
+South Korea's Supreme Court in 2018 ordered Nippon Steel to pay 100 million won ($83,800) each to four South Koreans as compensation for forced labor during World War II, angering Japan which says the issue of compensation was settled under a 1965 treaty and that the ruling violated international law.

-A lower court there approved in 2019 the seizure of part of the domestic assets of Nippon Steel, and Yonhap News Agency said the Daegu District Court in June set a Tuesday deadline for the process to begin.
+A subsequent ruling by a South Korean lower court allowed for the seizure of Nippon Steel assets.
+Starting midnight Tuesday, the Pohang branch of the Daegu District Court has gained the right to start procedures to auction off some of Nippon Steel's stake in a joint venture with POSCO, South Korean media have reported.

-"We will continue to take appropriate measures based on the diplomatic negotiations between the two nations and other situations," a Nippon Steel spokeswoman said on Tuesday.
-"We will immediately make an appeal against procedures for seizure of assets which took effect at midnight on Aug.
-4."
+Japanese Chief Cabinet Secretary Yoshihide Suga reiterated on Tuesday that the South Korean ruling was a "clear violation of international law", adding that any asset seizure must be prevented to keep the situation from becoming more serious.

-At stake are 81,075 shares Nippon Steel holds in PNR, a Korea-based joint venture with steelmaker POSCO, worth about 400 million won by face value, according to Yonhap.
+Following the ruling, Japan last year said it would stop preferential treatment for shipments to South Korea of three materials whose production it dominates and which are used by firms such as Samsung Electronics Co Ltd 005930.KS.

-Nippon Steel has until the end of Sunday to file the appeal before, Yonhap said.
+Seoul has filed a complaint to the World Trade Organization over the export curbs which remain in place for two of the three materials.
+The WTO last month set up a panel to rule on the complaint.

-Japan has held that all matters concerning wartime reparations must be settled under a 1965 treaty that normalised relations between the countries.
+Nippon Steel holds 81,075 shares in PNR, a Korea-based joint venture with steelmaker POSCO, which are worth about 400 million won at face value, according to Yonhap news agency.

 ($1 = 1,192.8600 won)

-(Reporting by Yuka Obayashi and Rocky Swift in Tokyo; Editing by Muralikumar Anantharaman)
+(Reporting by Yuka Obayashi and Rocky Swift in Tokyo; Editing by Edwina Gibbs)

 ((rocky.swift@thomsonreuters.com;))